Michael Brenner (historian)

 Michael Brenner (born 4 January 1964) is a German historian who researches and publishes on the history of Jews and Israel.
-Brenner has authored eight books on Jewish History, which were translated into twelve languages and is the editor and co-editor of eighteen books.
+Brenner has authored eight books on Jewish history, which were translated into twelve languages and is the editor and co-editor of eighteen books.
 He holds teaching positions at both the Ludwig Maximilian University of Munich and the American University.

-Early life and academic career
+Early life and education

+Brenner was born in Weiden.
+He studied at the university and the Hochschule für Jüdische Studien in Heidelberg, the Hebrew University of Jerusalem and Columbia University in New York.
+He wrote his dissertation at Columbia University on Jewish culture in the Weimar Republic.